joonasrooben/NLP-text2emoji/README.md

 ### Special evaluations

 **Evaluation with swapped data**

-Both models behaved very weakly when faced with data from the other dataset.
+As the models trained on different datasets gave very different results, one might wonder how would they behave on swapped datasets.
+Unfortunately, both models behaved very weakly when faced with data from the other dataset.
 Both achieved accuracy approximately ~5% and MRR score of ~17%.

 **Evaluation by emoji definitions**

-We decided to evaluate the goodness of the predictor also in a way of predicting an emoji to the definition of the emoji.
+To see how well can the models predict the emojis by their definition, we gathered the emoji descriptions and tried it out.
+These results should indicate if the models is being trained to predict emojis by some certain keyword or by context.
 We can see the result in the table below:

 |    | Gold   | Tf-idf_twitter |Tf-idf_MC_20|BERT_MC_20 | BERT_twitter | Line  |
 |---:|:-------|:---------|:-----------|:-------------|:----------|:----------------------------------------------------------------|